 Will I be able to fit into regular shoes?

 Typically patients fit into a shoe after surgery better than before surgery.

 When will I be able to bear weight on my foot?

 Partial weight bearing typically is allowed once incisions have healed.
-Full weight bearing generally takes 2-4 months.
+Full weight bearing generally takes between 2 and 4 months.